groupdocs-conversion/GroupDocs.Conversion-Docs/net/developer-guide/basic-usage/convert/audio.md

 You first must decide which audio processing library will use.
 Different libraries have different setup process.

 In our example we will use FFMPEG.
 We recommend to use [Chocolatey](https://chocolatey.org/) to install [FFMPG](https://ffmpeg.org/) and all needed dependencies.
-To install FFmpeg with Cocolatey, run the following command in console:
+To install FFmpeg with Chocolatey, run the following command in console:
 ```
 choco install ffmpeg
 ```